-Initiation: Take hold of both A-risers at the top and pull them down until the leading edge collapses.
+Initiation: Grab both A-risers at the top and pull them down fluently until the leading edge collapses.

 Recovery: Recovery time depends on how much of the canopy has collapsed.
-In normal conditions the Avax XC5 will recover normal flight automatically as soon as the front risers are released.
-Applying (pumping?)the brakes on both sides simultaneously can help re-open the paraglider.
+In normal conditions Xstyle will recover into normal flight automatically as soon as the front risers are released.
+Applying the brakes on both sides simultaneously can help reopen the paraglider.